 Evidence Preservation Checklist

-- Police report from Glendale Police Department
+- Official Glendale Police Department accident report

-- Emergency room or urgent care medical records
+- Emergency room and follow-up medical records

 Reporting Deadlines in California